56. Tutorial - Building an IFR Flight Plan with Approach Procedures¶

 North

-in the buttonAny Direction
+in the buttonAny Dir.

 .
 Note that the search result is sorted by distance with the closest airport first per default.Choose an airport for your trip.
 Use